QualiSystems/devguide_source/_reference/9.3.0/common-cloudshell-packages.md

 {% assign pageUrlSplited = page.url | split: "/" %}
 {% assign pageVersion = pageUrlSplited[2] %}

-This article lists the most common Python packages.
+This article lists our more commonly used Python packages for shells and scripts.
 These packages were developed by Quali and are available on public PyPi.

 **Notes:**
 * *cloudshell-orch-core* is the only package you need for orchestration scripts.